LukasWoodtli/WebPage/pelican/content/arm_cortex_m3_architecture.md

 The priority is configurable.

-> A debug watchpoint is asynchronous and behaves as an interrupt.
+> A debug watch-point is asynchronous and behaves as an interrupt.

 ## SVCall